Nearly half of all Americans will die completely broke.

 Then let’s get down to business.

-Financial Freedom Defined: Why You Don’t Need to be a Millionaire to Experience Abundance
+Financial Success Defined: Why You Don’t Need to Be a Millionaire to Experience Abundance

 Before we can dive into the rest of this guide, we must first define a few terms.

-When most people think about financial freedom, they imagine mansions, Ferraris, luxury watches, and Armani suits that cost more than some people’s cars.
+When most people think about financial success, they imagine mansions, Ferraris, luxury watches, and Armani suits that cost more than some people’s cars.

 And for some people, this definition works.

-But for our purposes, financial freedom is a little bit different.
+But for our purposes, financial success is a little bit different.

 “The ability to do what you want when you want, where you want, and with whom you want… within reason”.

-Financial freedom is ordering what you want from the menu instead of what you can afford.
+Financial success is ordering what you want from the menu instead of what you can afford.